Yanda Chen

 paper / code / talk / slides

-We propose a data augmentation strategy and a rationale training strategy for cross-lingual sentence selection in low-resource settings where no labeled relevance judgment is available for training.
+We propose a data-augmentation strategy and a rationale-training strategy for cross-lingual sentence selection in low-resource settings, where no labeled relevance judgments are available for training.
 Our methods achieve state-of-the-art results on three language pairs.

 Improved Synthetic Training for Reading Comprehension